rdsaunders/rdsaunders/_posts/2019-11-08-lack-of-default-tab-focus-in-firefox-safari.md

 As a long time Chrome user I hadn't had experienced this problem as Tab focus simply worked.
 But as I've been testing our components for accessibility I needed to find out why this was happening.

 It turns out Firefox is honouring the focus behaviour of the OS.
-This behaviour is set by a preference called Use keyboard navigation to move focus between controls.
+This behaviour is set by a preference called _Use keyboard navigation to move focus between controls_.
 Its a checkbox I didn't know about, or have switched on.

 You can find it in System Preferences.